exercism/javascript/concepts/while-loops/about.md

 // after it is divisible by 3 the first time
 ```

-Spotting infinite loops might seem trivial in this toy example but is not always that easy with more complex code.
+Spotting infinite loops might seem trivial in this toy example, but is not always that easy with more complex code.
 It is good practice to thoroughly think about whether your condition eventually becomes false or whether your break or return statement is actually reached.

 [mdn-break-in-function]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/break#break_within_functions